Manmeet5/Job-Recommender/README.md

 Conclusion: In this study a database is created for candidate and employer information.
 Candidate skills and the required skills served as a basis to recommendation system.
 The results are based on the skills only.

-Future Work: Farther research will implement a complex recommender approach which factors Candidate requirements, qualification, experience and employer’s requirements can improve the matching quality.
+Future Work: Furture research will implement a complex recommender approach which factors Candidate requirements, qualification, experience and employer’s requirements can improve the matching quality.